-These types of scenarios really do happen, and worse yet, they are becoming more common.
+These types of scenarios do happen, and worse yet, they are becoming more common.
 If you want your potential clients/visitors to trust your website, then you should strongly consider having an SSL Certificate installed by a professional webmaster.

-Here are 3 major reason why SSL Certificates are important:
+Here are 3 major reasons why SSL Certificates are important:

-When visitors connect to your website, and SSL Certificate give them a connection that is private, where data passing between the browser and the server cannot be seen easily by some bad actor attempting to intercept the data.
+When visitors connect to your website, and SSL Certificate gives them a private connection, where data passing between the browser and the server cannot be seen easily by some bad actor attempting to intercept the data.
 So for example, when someone goes to your Contact Us for, types in their information like, name, address, phone number, or maybe even a credit card, this data is sent to the server when the visitor hits the send button.
 If you have an SSL Certificate installed on your server, that means that the connection is private and all data transmitted is in an encrypted format.

 Back in 2014, Google decided to include SSL (HTTPS) as a ranking factor in search results.
 While the ranking factor was initially a lower priority, in 2017, Google will be adding more importance to SSL in order to push ALL WEBSITES to use SSL.
 In fact, if you’re website is not secured with an SSL Certificate, the Google Chrome browser will start identifying websites as insecure starting in January 2017.